Texas Court Records

 - A list containing employees owed, such as a final paycheck if applicable

-Creditors are categorized as either secured and unsecured.
-Secured creditors are typically given higher priority to get paid because the borrowing process was backed by collateral.
-Unsecured creditors do not request for collateral when the money was borrowed.
+Creditors are categorized as either secured or unsecured.
+Secured creditors are typically given higher priority in getting paid because the borrowing process is backed by collateral.
+Unsecured creditors do not request collateral when the money is borrowed.
 Examples of secured creditors are tax agencies and banks that may have received a deed of trust to secure a mortgage loan.

 Are Bankruptcy Records Public Information?